kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ## CLI

+### Release contents

-A release of `cli` consists of:
+A Kyma CLI release consists of:
-* bumping the code to a release tag/branch
+* A release tag or branch holding the code.
-* creating artifacts (cli binaries and source code archives)
+* Artifacts, including `cli` binaries and source code archives.
-* github release with automated changelog generation
+* GitHub release with automated changelog generation.

-First the current code is pinned in a release branch.
+In the release process, the current code is pinned in a release branch first.
 Then the Kyma version is updated to test the integration with the latest Kyma version.
-Finally cli is released via a git tag which triggers a Github release.
+Finally, Kyma CLI is released via a git tag which triggers a GitHub release.

 ### Steps for new major/minor version